cisocrgroup/pocoweb/frontend/public_html/doc.md

 * pocoweb manages project, packages and the up- and download
 * www-data is a directory (volume) that holds the frontend
 * project-data is a directory (volume) that holds the project files
+* db-data is a directory (volume) that holds the database files
+* ocr-data is a direcotry (volume) that holds the global ocr models
 * pcwuser handles user management
 * pcwprofiler handles profiling of projects
 * pcwpostcorrection handles the automatic postcorrection